AAEVT Anesthesia Society

 Gain a better understanding of equine anesthesia from the best

 The AAEVT Anesthesia Society** strives to promote excellence in the discipline of Equine Veterinary Anesthesia.
-Any member of the AAEVT who wants to expand their expertise, skill and knowledge in the area of Equine Anesthesia can become a member of the Anesthesia Society!
+Any member of the AAEVT who wants to expand their skill and knowledge in the area of Equine Anesthesia can become a member of the Anesthesia Society!

 Passionate about Anesthesia?
 Your community is here...